wttech/gradle-aem-plugin/docs/package-plugin.md

 ### CRX package validation

-Built package is validated using [OakPAL tool](https://github.com/adamcin/oakpal).
+The built package is validated using the [OakPAL tool](https://github.com/adamcin/oakpal).
-It helps preventing situation when CRX Package Manager reports message like _Package installed with errors_.
+It helps to prevent the situation when CRX Package Manager reports messages like _Package installed with errors_.
-Also gives immediate feedback for mistakes taken when using copy-pasting technique,
+Also gives immediate feedback for mistakes taken when using the copy-pasting technique,
-forgetting about using entities ('&' instead of '&amp;), missing XML namespaces and much more.
+forgetting about using entities ('&' instead of '&'), missing XML namespaces, and much more.

-By default, **nothing need to be configured** so that [default plan](https://github.com/Cognifide/gradle-aem-plugin/blob/master/src/main/resources/com/cognifide/gradle/aem/package/OAKPAL_OPEAR/plan.json) will be in use.
+By default, **nothing needs to be configured** so that the [default plan](https://github.com/Cognifide/gradle-aem-plugin/blob/master/src/main/resources/com/cognifide/gradle/aem/package/OAKPAL_OPEAR/plan.json) will be in use.
-However, more detailed checks could be provided by configuring base artifact called Opear File containing OakPAL checks.
+However, more detailed checks could be provided by configuring the base artifact called Opear file containing OakPAL checks.

-It could be done via following snippet ([ACS AEM Commons OakPAL Checks](https://github.com/Adobe-Consulting-Services/acs-aem-commons/tree/master/oakpal-checks) as example):
+It could be done via the following snippet ([ACS AEM Commons OakPAL Checks](https://github.com/Adobe-Consulting-Services/acs-aem-commons/tree/master/oakpal-checks) as an example):

 ```kotlin
 aem {